Table of contents

 Real Property context

-These procedures are to be used in conjunction with the Policy on the National Project Management System (106) and National Project Management System Directive for Real Property Projects.
+These procedures are to be used in conjunction with the Policy on the National Project Management System (106) (page available on Government of Canada network only) and National Project Management System Directive for Real Property Projects.

 Quality management toolkit